Amid Immunity Pleas And Trump Scandals, Republicans Are At Each Other’s Throats

 “It’s clear that tensions are running high.
 I believe we can come together, and the only way for us to govern and deliver on our promises is for Republicans not to turn the cannons on each other, but stand united behind shared principles, and that’s what I hope all of us do.”

-With so many loose ends hanging from Trump’s heels, it’s unclear where he stands among the whirlwind.
-According to WGCU, the president wouldn’t hesitate to cutout current Republican lawmakers and politicians and make back-alley deals with the Democrats instead.
+With so many loose-ends hanging from Trump’s heels, it’s unclear where he stands among the whirlwind.
+According to WGCU, the President wouldn’t hesitate to cutout current Republican lawmakers and politicians and make back-alley deals with the Democrats instead.
 Observing Trump’s business history and habits, he’s employed similar tactics before, essentially forcing his opposition into an ultimatum.
-One thing is clear: As Trump continues to act as president, the Republican Party continues to fragment.
+One thing is clear; as Trump continues to act as President, the Republican Party continues to fragment.

 [Featured Image by Ron Sach/Getty Images]